Whimsy Stick

 Puzzle feeder, snuffle mat, or chew

 Cognitive enrichment works well here because arousal is lower.
-This is where puzzle feeders and Kongs produce the calm they’re supposed to — after drive has been resolved, not instead of it.
+This is where puzzle feeders and Kongs produce the calm they’re supposed to, after drive has been resolved, not instead of it.
+See Dog Enrichment and Mental Stimulation for the full framework.

 Cognitive cooldown